 The genetic laboratories which are utilized by Advanced Fertility Care all offer screening for chromosomal abnormalities on all 24 chromosome pairs which can provide information on translocations (abnormal placement of chromosome materials) as well as aneuploidy (abnormal number of chromosomes).

 While great tools in reproductive medicine, PGS and PGD are not foolproof and not ideal for all situations.
-In your consultation, Dr. Zoneraich and Dr. Larsen will discuss the pros and cons of utilizing this genetic testing as it pertains to your specific circumstances.
+In your consultation, Dr. Zoneraich, Dr. Larsen or Dr. Troché will discuss the pros and cons of utilizing this genetic testing as it pertains to your specific circumstances.

 Costs of PGS or PGD